Legal status of transgender people: South Korea

 In South Korea, it is possible for transgender individuals to change their legal gender, although it depends on the decision of the judge for each case.
 Since the 1990s, however, it has been approved in most of the cases.
 The legal system in Korea does not prevent marriage once a person has changed their legal gender.

 In 2006, the Supreme Court of Korea ruled that transsexuals have the right to alter their legal papers to reflect their reassigned sex.
 A trans woman can be registered, not only as female, but also as being "born as a woman".

 While same-sex marriage is not approved by South Korean law, a transsexual woman obtains the marital status of 'female' automatically when she marries to a man, even if she has previously been designated as "male".

-In 2013 a court ruled that transsexuals can change their legal sex without undergoing genital surgery.
+In 2013 a court ruled that transgender people can change their legal sex without undergoing genital surgery.